 Some contract stipulations may be deemed unenforceable, perhaps due to the stipulation being unfair or against public policy.
 An unenforceable contract stipulation can have a substantial effect on breach of contract litigation — for example, if a liquidated damages provision is deemed unenforceable, then you will have to introduce evidence to support your damages claim.

-Here at Berg Plummer Johnson & Raval, LLP have handled numerous breach of contract lawsuits from beginning-to-end and are therefore well-equipped to evaluate the cost roadmap of litigation.
+The attorneys at Berg Plummer Johnson & Raval, LLP have handled numerous breach of contract lawsuits from beginning-to-end and are therefore well-equipped to evaluate the cost roadmap of litigation.
 We partner with clients to develop fee arrangements that are creatively tailored to each case.
 Call us at (713) 526-0200 or contact us online to schedule a consultation with an experienced Houston business contract attorney now.